yale-nlp/ODSum/README.md

 ## Overview

 ODSum introduces a benchmark for the task of Open Domain Multi-Document Summarization.
-This work is a result of collaborative research between Zhejiang University and Yale University.

-The full details of the benchmarks and methodologies can be found in the [official paper](https://arxiv.org/pdf/2309.08960.pdf) authored by Yijie Zhou, Kejian Shi, Wencai Zhang, Yixin Liu, Yilun Zhao, and Arman Cohan.

 ## Dataset

 The ODSum dataset is designed to evaluate the performance of modern summarization models in multi-document contexts spanning an open domain.